 We created a filter listing all open and unclaimed issues for Docker.

 If you change or add code or docs to a project, you should test your changes as you work.
 This page explains how to test in our development environment.

 Also, remember to always sign your commits as you work!
 To sign your commits, include the

 $ git commit -s -m "Add commit with signature example"

-If you don’t sign Gordon will get you!
+If you don’t sign, Gordon will remind you!

 If you make a change to fix an issue, add reference to the issue in the pull request.
 Here is an example of a perfect pull request with a good description, issue reference, and signature in the commit:

-We have also have checklist that describes what each pull request needs.
+We also have checklist that describes what each pull request needs.